heinerigel/romy_website/content/pages/WShum.md

 #### Where does the hum come from?
 - What is the location of generation areas of vertical hum?
-- What are possible generation mechanism of vertical hum?
+- What are possible generation mechanisms of vertical hum?
 - Are they the same or different for horizontal hum?
 For rotations?

 #### How can we best observe the hum?